-thelonelyskeptic asked: Hello, I just want to ask what you think of De Vermis Mysteriis?
+thelonelyskeptic said: Hello, I just want to ask what you think of De Vermis Mysteriis?
 Forgery or the real thing?
 I mean, after the disappointment of the fake Eltdown Shards, it would be sad if this one wasn't the real thing, too.

 My opinion as a scholar?
 It’s the real thing.
 The historical archaeologists at Miskatonic University need something to come out of the vast amounts of research (and money) they’ve dumped into acquiring it.